- Clinical Considerations

-Because tecovirimat is FDA-approved only for treatment of smallpox, CDC holds a protocol to allow access to and use of tecovirimat for treatment of non-variola orthopoxvirus infections, including MPV infection.
+Because tecovirimat is FDA-approved only for treatment of smallpox, CDC holds a protocol to allow access to and use of tecovirimat for treatment of non-variola orthopoxvirus infections, including mpox infection.
 For more information on the EA-IND protocol and associated forms, see CDC guidance: Obtaining and Using TPOXX (Tecovirimat).

 - Can providers use telemedicine during the IND process?

 Yes.
 All patient visits/encounters can be conducted via telehealth.

 - What forms do I need to fill out as a tecovirimat IND process investigator?